Risley-Propagandist/Risley-Charter/README.md

 the rationale for major past decisions, and the history of Risley, Charter, and Kommittee, and such other topics as the archivist shall choose or Kommittee shall direct.
 The archivist shall be given electronic copies of the minutes of Kommittee and subcommittee meetings, and shall make these publicly available in some convenient format.
-The archivist shall be responsible for maintaining authoritative copies of the Risley Charter and related texts, and making these available to the Risley membership.
 The archivist may appoint and remove associate archivists, with powers and duties designated by the archivist.
+The powers and duties of an associate archivist shall be a subset of those of The Risley Archivist.
 The Risley Archivist shall be entitled to such compensation as Kommittee sees fit to award.
 The archivist shall be appointed by Kommittee bearing in mind the recommendation of the existing archivist.
 (Spring 2005)
-  7. **Compost Master/Mistress.** The Compost master/Mistress shall maintain a student-run compost system in Risley by allocating for necessary supplies, recruiting and training volunteers, and educating the Risley community on proper compost procedure.
-They shall also work with Risley dining to ensure a continued good relationship over compost issues.
-(Spring 2012)
-  8. **Listerv Guardians.** Five people shall be Listserv Guardians, elected by referendum, in the same manner as members at large.
-If possible, only one of these people may be New Blood.
-If possible, at least two of these people must be returners to the position.
-The position term is one semester.
-Each of these people must be present at Kommittee to accept their nomination, but it is not necessary that they be endured members of Kommittee either to be elected or to maintain the position.
-One Listserv Guardian shall be designated “Kommittee Liaison” by the Guardians – that person must attend Kommittee each week.
-Each of these people shall have equal authority to operate autonomously, but they are a team and need to be uniform in their responses.
-(Spring 2011)
+  7. **Listerv Guardian.** The listserv guardian shall attend Kommittee each week to report on the status of the listservs.
+The specific role of the Guardian shall be as follows: (Spring 2011)
     A. The role of the Listserv Guardians shall be to send a neutral form letter to people who send emails to the wrong listserv or to moderate the listservs, depending on whether the listservs are moderated or unmoderated.
 (Spring 2011)
+      a.
+All form letters, with names blacked out, shall be submitted to the archivist as a matter of public record.
+      b.
+The role and duties of the listserv guardian are limited to those listed in Charter.
-    B. The RHD is responsible for stepping in in the case of a nasty flame war.
+    B. The RHD is responsible for stepping in in the case of bullying, inappropriate content, or a flame war.
 And the RAs shall always be able to act in their role of ensuring residents are respectful to each other, regardless of the medium of communication.
 (Spring 2011)
+    C. Transitional Period.
+During the Spring of 2015, no Guardian shall be involuntarily removed for the purpose of reducing the Guardian staff.
+Only one of these Guardians is required to attend Kommittee as Liason.
+Guardians who voluntarily leave during this period shall not be replaced unless this would bring the number of Guardians to zero.
+A single Guardian will be elected in the Fall of 2015.
+In the Fall of 2015 or later, this clause may be deleted by a simple majority vote of Kommittee.
   8. **Shop Coordinator.** Kommittee shall designate a Shops Coordinator, who has the duties states in section IV.
 B. and is not an RA (Spring 2011).